LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/07-JDG.md

 <sup>11</sup> When they saw him, they brought thirty companions to be with him.

 <sup>12</sup> Samson said to them, “Let me tell you a riddle now.
 If you can tell me the answer within the seven days of the feast, and find it out, then I will give you thirty linen garments and thirty changes of clothing;
 <sup>13</sup> but if you can’t tell me the answer, then you shall give me thirty linen garments and thirty changes of clothing.”

 They said to him, “Tell us your riddle, that we may hear it.”

 <sup>14</sup> He said to them,<br>“Out of the eater came out food.<br>Out of the strong came out sweetness.”

 They couldn’t in three days declare the riddle.
 <sup>15</sup> On the seventh day, they said to Samson’s wife, “Entice your husband, that he may declare to us the riddle, lest we burn you and your father’s house with fire.
 Have you called us to impoverish us?
 Isn’t that so?”

 <sup>16</sup> Samson’s wife wept before him, and said, “You just hate me, and don’t love me.
 You’ve told a riddle to the children of my people, and haven’t told it to me.”

 He said to her, “Behold, I haven’t told my father or my mother, so why should I tell you?”

 <sup>17</sup> She wept before him the seven days, while their feast lasted; and on the seventh day, he told her, because she pressed him severely; and she told the riddle to the children of her people.
 <sup>18</sup> The men of the city said to him on the seventh day before the sun went down, “What is sweeter than honey?
-What is stronger than a lion?”
+What is stronger than a lion?”<br>

 He said to them,<br>“If you hadn’t plowed with my heifer,<br>you wouldn’t have found out my riddle.”

 <sup>19</sup> Yahweh’s Spirit came mightily on him, and he went down to Ashkelon and struck thirty men of them.
 He took their plunder, then gave the changes of clothing to those who declared the riddle.
 His anger burned, and he went up to his father’s house.
 <sup>20</sup> But Samson’s wife was given to his companion, who had been his friend.

 ## Chapter 15

 <sup>1</sup> But after a while, in the time of wheat harvest, Samson visited his wife with a young goat.
 He said, “I will go in to my wife’s room.”

 But her father wouldn’t allow him to go in.
 <sup>2</sup> Her father said, “I most certainly thought that you utterly hated her; therefore I gave her to your companion.
 Isn’t her younger sister more beautiful than she?
 Please, take her instead.”

 <sup>3</sup> Samson said to them, “This time I will be blameless in the case of the Philistines when I harm them.”
 <sup>4</sup> Samson went and caught three hundred foxes, and took torches, and turned tail to tail, and put a torch in the middle between every two tails.
 <sup>5</sup> When he had set the torches on fire, he let them go into the standing grain of the Philistines, and burned up both the shocks and the standing grain, and also the olive groves.

 <sup>6</sup> Then the Philistines said, “Who has done this?”

 They said, “Samson, the son-in-law of the Timnite, because he has taken his wife and given her to his companion.”
 The Philistines came up, and burned her and her father with fire.

 <sup>7</sup> Samson said to them, “If you behave like this, surely I will take revenge on you, and after that I will cease.”
 <sup>8</sup> He struck them hip and thigh with a great slaughter; and he went down and lived in the cave in Etam’s rock.
 <sup>9</sup> Then the Philistines went up, encamped in Judah, and spread themselves in Lehi.

 <sup>10</sup> The men of Judah said, “Why have you come up against us?”

 They said, “We have come up to bind Samson, to do to him as he has done to us.”

 <sup>11</sup> Then three thousand men of Judah went down to the cave in Etam’s rock, and said to Samson, “Don’t you know that the Philistines are rulers over us?
 What then is this that you have done to us?”

 He said to them, “As they did to me, so I have done to them.”

 <sup>12</sup> They said to him, “We have come down to bind you, that we may deliver you into the hand of the Philistines.”

 Samson said to them, “Swear to me that you will not attack me yourselves.”

 <sup>13</sup> They spoke to him, saying, “No, but we will bind you securely and deliver you into their hands; but surely we will not kill you.”
 They bound him with two new ropes, and brought him up from the rock.